brunv/Complete-NodeJS/README.md

 ## The WebSocket Protocol
 - WebSockets allow for full-duplex (that means bidirectional) communication
-- WebSocket is a separe protocol from HTTP
+- WebSocket is a separate protocol from HTTP
 - Persistent connection between client and server

 ### Socket.io